thilus/thilus.github.io/README.md

 ## About Me
 🌟 Group Leader and Adjunct Professor 🧑‍🏫

 Hello!
-I'm a dedicated professional with a multifaceted background in Bioinformatics, Data Engineering & Visualization, and Public Health.
-As a Mass Spectrometry Enthusiast, I dive deep into the world of data and scientific discovery in proteomics, metaproteomics, and metabolomics.
+I'm a dedicated professional with a multifaceted background in Bioinformatics, Data Engineering, Visualization, and Public Health.
+As a mass spectrometry enthusiast, I dive deep into the world of data and scientific discovery in proteomics, metabolomics, and epidemiology.

 🔬 My Passion and Mission